-The PCC Car contains two bayonet 18v interior bulbs that are controlled by the track voltage.
+Each Subway Car contains interior bulbs that are controlled by the track voltage.
 The interior bulb simply plugs into its lamp socket and can be easily removed should the bulbs expire.
-To remove the bulbs, follow the cab removal instructions found in the lubrication section on the preceeding pages.
-Once the cab has been removed from the chassis, gently twist and push the bulb to unlock it from its lamp housing.
-Once unlocked, the bulb will pull out of the socket.
-In addition to the interior bulbs, the PCC car contains a constant voltage headlight and 2 end-of-car LED marker lights.
-All are connected to the electronics via quick-connect plug harnesses and can be replaced by simply pulling the bulb or LED harness out of the mounting socket inside the car's body.
+To remove the bulbs, follow the cab removal instructions found in the lubrication section on the preceding pages.
+Once the cab has been removed from the chassis, gently pull the defective bulb from its lamp housing.
+In addition to the interior bulbs in the unpowered cars, the Subway Set powered car contains a constant voltage headlight and 2 end-of-car marker lights.
+All are connected to the electronics via quick-connect plug harnesses and can be replaced by simply pulling the bulb or wire harness out of the mounting socket inside the car's body.
 Replacement bulbs and harnesses are available directly from MTH Electric Trains.